bootphon/pygamma-agreement/docs/source/performance.rst

 The ``Continuum.compute_gamma()`` method allows to set the *"fast"* option, which uses a different algorithm for determining the best alignment of a disorder.
-Although there is no theory to back the precision of the algorithm, we have found out that it gives the **exact** results for the best alignments, for real data.
+Although there is no theory to back the precision of the algorithm, we have found out that it gives the **exact** results for the best alignments for real data, and a good approximation with continua generated specifically to mess with the algorithm.

 It uses the fact that alignments are made using locality of annotations, so it is only precise with a positional dissimilarity or a combined dissimilarity with :math:`\alpha > 2 \times \beta`.